 Mindfulness in educational context

 Mindfulness is defined as “paying attention on purpose to the present moment without judging” (Jon Kabat-Zinn).
 This means developing the ability to pay deliberate attention to our experience and to focus in the “here and now”.
-We learn to tune in to what is going on in our mind and body.
+We learn to tune in to what is going on in our mind and body and to treat ourselves with the power of kindness that is self-compassion.
 Becoming more aware of our thoughts, feelings and sensations in a way that suspends judgement and self criticism can have surprising results, like finding inner strengths and resources that help in being more focused, making wiser decisions, empowering the ability of learning and having more fulfilling relationship, for children, young people and adults alike.

 The course invites to explore and experience: